cgay/sandbox/README.rst

     should be trivial for anyone to run the tests and compare with previous results.
 Tests should be run automatically after each push.
 There should be a web page showing historical results.

+(#) Get lisp-to-dylan in shape.
+Try to get it into Quicklisp.
+Try
+    using it to convert CL protobuf (and other) code.

 Admin